prajaktakoli/obsidian/Goals 2025/Goals 2025.md

 - Do skin care routine every week

 Books to read:
-- The Forty rules of Love by Elif
+- The Forty rules of Love by Elif Shafak - July/Aug
+- The Alchemist by Paulo Coelho - May/June
+- Veronica decides to die by Paulo Coelho - Jan/Feb
+- 1984 by George Orwell - March/ April
+- When I am with you by Durjoy Dutta - Sept/Oct